uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 the same line like `V1` and `S1`, on seperate lines like `S2` and `V2`, or even in separate paragraphs like `V2` and `S3`.
 Only the distance between the matched words counts.
-Secondly, it might seem like the distance between words are too small, but remember that stopwords are ignored in the distance too.
+Secondly, it might seem like the distance between words is too small, but remember that stopwords are ignored in the distance too.
 *"These"*, *"are"*, *"on"*, *"the"*, *"of"* and *"each"* are all stopwords, so the effective distance between `V1` and `S1` is only 5 words.
 Lastly, the same word can be a part of multiple matches, like here `V2` matches with both `S2`